inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 As expected, the 500 hosts, producing an average of 2 requests in a
-second, can not consume the network's capacity.
+second, cannot consume the network's capacity.
 As the statistic shows,
 no packets are dropped.

 The number of collisions with this configuration is also insignificant.
 However, we can see that the critical parts of the network from the
 point of view of ``collisions`` are the ``largeLAN`` models.
 This
-occurs, because these subnetworks inplement a topology containing bus
+occurs because these subnetworks implement a topology containing bus
 and hub, and these networks contain the highest number of hosts.

 A network of this topology, technology and configuration (traffic rate,
-number of hosts) would be a high performance Ethernet network with no
+number of hosts) would be a high-performance Ethernet network with no
 data-loss and low delay.

 LargeNet_overloadedBySendIntervall